This Clementine Salad is a green salad with a tangy vinaigrette dressing and a few simple ingredients that work splendidly together.

 The final touch

-We think the crowning glory of the clementine salad is a crumble of pungent blue cheese.
+We think the crowning glory (which, by the way would make a perfect Christmas Salad) is a crumble of pungent blue cheese.
 Gorgonzola was our choice, but for blue lovers you may use whatever you have on hand or love.

 Another citrus-y green salad with amazing flavors is this Salad with Marinated Asparagus.
 The really cool thing about that one is that the marinade for the asparagus actually doubles as the dressing.